 To allege the existence of empty space is to talk about position without entities to have position.
 It is to allege that you can have a sum of positions without anything that has a position.

 That is, that you can have a sum of positions without any position!
 It is a contradiction in terms.

 If you want it put simply, then space is a sum of positions.
 But there has to be something with position for there to be any space.
 You cannot divorce the concept of space from things with position.

 No, space is not the absence of objects.
 It is not some backdrop upon which you can lay things that exist.
 For there to be any space, something must already exist.

 Is space a combination of dimensions, as alleged by modern physics?

 Most certainly not.
 What would that even mean?

-The essential fact is that the measurement is performed by a combination of performing measurements in three different directions.
+Measurement is performed by a combination of performing measurements in three different directions.
 Each of these directions is a separate dimension.

 What does this measure?
 The position of that object relative to the starting point.
-The concept of dimension is a mathematical abstraction which represents relative positions.

 (That is three-dimensions.
 You can, of course, perform similar measurements in two dimensions if you wish to ignore the separation between objects in the direction that corresponds to “depth”).